MTI TEK

 Training Techniques

-Example: Sentiment analysis where text is labeled as positive or negative.
+Example: Sentiment analysis where text is labeled as positive, negative, or neutral.

-• Unsupervised Learning: Uses unlabeled data for discovering patterns.
+Uses unlabeled data for discovering patterns and structure.

 • Masked Language Modeling (MLM)